tammy357/medconnect-xr/README.md

    ```
 4. Open your web browser and navigate to the local URL provided in the terminal (usually `http://localhost:3000`).

+To run the project locally using npm (Node Package Manager), you will need to have Node.js installed on your laptop, which includes npm.
+Since this is a static website without a backend or build process, npm is used here simply to start a local web server to serve the HTML files.

+Here are detailed step-by-step instructions:

+1) Install Node.js: If you haven't already, download and install Node.js from nodejs.org.
+This will install both node and npm.

+2) Open your Terminal or Command Prompt:
+On Mac/Linux: Open the "Terminal" app.
+On Windows: Open "Command Prompt" or "PowerShell".

+3) Navigate to your project folder: Use the cd (change directory) command to navigate to the folder where you saved the repository files.
+Start the local server using npm/npx: You can use the npx command (which comes with npm) to run a static server without needing to configure a package.json file.
+Run the following command: Alternatively, you can install a server globally using npm:
+Open in your browser: The terminal will output a local address (usually http://localhost:3000 or http://127.0.0.1:8080).
+Open that URL in your web browser to view the application.

+You need all the files (including aspirin-mode-of-action.html, app.js, styles.css, and any related 3D models or .mind files on your laptop.

+Because this project is a "static website" (meaning all the code runs directly inside your web browser rather than on a remote server), your browser needs to have access to the physical files on your hard drive to display them.

+When you run the local web server using npm or Python, the server is simply acting as a delivery mechanism to hand those local files to your web browser.
+If the files for the aspirin visualization are missing from your folder, the server won't be able to find them when you click the link, and you will see a "404 Not Found" error.
+Make sure your local folder matches the complete structure of the GitHub repository.

 ## Navigation

 Once the server is running, the main entry point is `index.html`.
 From there, you can access the different visualizations included in the project: